 Laria is especially interested in ideas expounded by American philosopher, Ken Wilber in his “Integral Theory.
 “I am fascinated by the art of perception, nascent ideas and nature’s artistic unfoldment.”
 The central column seen in a lot of her paintings is becoming her signature style.
 “I actually keep attempting to veer away from this central column but it keeps drawing me back.
-For me, it’s about humanity’s evolutionary creative drive and the power of this forward movement.
+For me, it’s about eros and agape in humanity’s evolutionary drive and the power of this forward movement.
 It is also personal and mirrors my own willpower to endure chronic illness.”

 Laria has been battling debilitating pain for over two decades; Transverse Myelitis (demyelination-spinal cord injury), daily severe migraine, Fibromyalgia and many other painful and mysterious syndromes.
 She has sought treatments all over the world, been hospitalized over eight months and has had four surgeries.
 Due to multiple severe drug allergies, she has only recently has been able to manage the pain.
 Saunders’ attributes her early obsession with meditation enabling her to survive the Kafkaesque medical maze.
 “Hurting from head to toe and losing everything, allowed me to completely and utterly STOP and this turned out to be a great catalyst both spiritually and artistically. “

 After long period of isolation living in India, Saunders began experimental moving photography and worked exclusively for five years on a grand scale abstract collection in Switzerland, France and California.
 By moving with her camera, she created what she calls “earth swabs" to form a tiered collection with the evolution of the imagery growing in complexity every year and paralleling the migration of the Monarch butterfly and her own journey.

 In 2012, Laria switched to painting on the iPhone and started with self-portraits to reveal the invisible pain.
 Her migraine art is featured in pharmaceutical sponsored Migraine advocacy campaigns.
 She then found solace in the abstract world.
 “The abstract space is poetically similar to dance; the accents, fields and valleys are open to interpretation and have an alternate rhythm, cadence and consciousness to the figurative space.”